QasimK/qasimk.github.io/_posts/2017-10-22-radicale-server.md

 systemctl --user restart radicale
 ```

-It should be accessible at `piserver.local:5232`!
+It should still be accessible at <http://piserver.local:5232>.

 ### Side Note: Problems using systemctl --user